-On the second worksheet we will show you a solution based on the on the fly sorting technique.
-It is well capable of give us help in creating an excel dashboard or other visualization tasks especially when available space is scarce.
+We will show you a solution based on the fly sorting technique on the second worksheet.
+It can help us create an excel dashboard or other visualization tasks, especially when available space is scarce.

 In our case, ‘on-the-fly sorting’ means that we bring the mouse towards the desired to be set column and the elements of the given column become organized.
 Do you like it?

 This sounds pretty easy at first glance, but creating these rank algorithms requires adequate attention.
-As a little help we placed a drop-down list for choosing values.
+As a bit of help, we placed a drop-down list for choosing values.

-Again, we show you a little animation how does the order works and it will become easily understandable.
+Again, we show you a little animation of how the order works, and it will become easily understandable.

 Let’s also talk about the functions!
-In the course of the work we have used the following functions: The MATCH function searches for a given element in a range, after this gives us the relative position of that element.
-We determined the values of the ‘REAL SORT’ field by this method.
+In work, we have used the following functions: The MATCH function searches for a given element in a range after giving us the relative position of that element.
+So, for example, we determined the values of the ‘REAL SORT’ field by this method.

-The values of the ‘Needed Order’ created by the RANK() function.
-Its advantage gives us the calculation what position is a given number in a sequence.
+The RANK () function creates the ‘Needed Order’ values.
+Its advantage gives us the calculation of what position is a given number in a sequence.

 The elements of the ‘Num for sort’ column we got by using together with the CHOOSE() and ROW() functions.
 Download the help at the end of the article!